Code-Institute-Submissions/milestoneproject1-1/README.md

 5. Once **http-server** is installed run ```http-server -c-1```
 6. The project will now run on [localhost](http://127.0.0.1:8080)
 7. Make changes to the code and if you think it belongs in here then just submit a pull request

-We are missing the bower components and the node modules which are on the other laptop cos of git ignore